Why do we collect and use personal information?

 How can you access or seek correction of the personal information we hold about you?

-Requests for details of the personal information we hold about you and requests for modifications to this information should be directed by email to our IT data privacy team via the “contact us” facility on our website (available here).
+Requests for details of the personal information we hold about you and requests for modifications to this information should be directed by email to our IT data privacy team via the “contact us” facility on our website or the contact details below.